halfzebra/drinking-game-for-web-devs/README.md

 # Drinking game for the Web Developers

-his project is bootstrapped with [Create Elm App](https://github.com/halfzebra/create-elm-app)
+This project is bootstrapped with [Create Elm App](https://github.com/halfzebra/create-elm-app)